County Mayo

 Knock, mayo

-Nestled in the quiet village of Knock, County Mayo, lies a pilgrimage complex that draws over a million visitors each year.
-The site commemorates the 1879 apparition of the Blessed Virgin, St Joseph and St John, and today boasts the soaring Knock Basilica, a glass‑encased Apparition Chapel and an award‑winning museum.
-Whether seeking spiritual solace or Irish history, the shrine offers a uniquely moving experience.
+Set in the quiet village of Knock, County Mayo, this pilgrimage complex draws over a million visitors annually.
+The site commemorates the 1879 apparition of the Blessed Virgin, St Joseph and St John, and features the modern Knock Basilica, a glass-encased Apparition Chapel and an award-winning museum.
+Visitors come for spiritual reflection, architectural interest and a direct connection to Irish Catholic heritage.

 🌳 Outdoor